Switchblade: Canada

 Under Part III of the Criminal Code a knife that has a blade that opens automatically by gravity or centrifugal force or by hand pressure applied to a button, spring or other device in or attached to the handle of the knife, is illegal to possess, import, sell, buy, trade, or carry on one's person.
 These are prohibited weapons (armes défendues).
 While certain businesses can be granted a licence to acquire and possess prohibited weapons such as switchblades for use as props in movie productions, these exemptions do not apply to individuals.

 Czech Republic

-It is legal to carry and possess switchblade or automatic knives in the Czech Republic.
+It is legal to carry and possess switchblades or automatic knives in the Czech Republic.

 Denmark

 Any type of automatic-opening knife or bladed tool that can be opened using just one hand (this includes any one-handed knife that has been deactivated by removing its opening mechanism) is illegal to own or possess.
 Multi-tools featuring one-hand opening blades are also illegal to own or possess.
 Manually opened one-handed knives are legal.